status-im/status-desktop/scripts/translationScripts/README.md

 To do so, you can use QT Linguist to help with the process.
 Check here to see the Linguist docs: https://doc.qt.io/qt-5/linguist-translators.html

 To open a TS file in QT Linguist, either open the software and use the `Open` feature it has, or go in the `ui/i18n` directory and run `linguist nameOfFile.ts`

-## Updating translation files

-Updating the QML translation files is then very easy, as it comes with QT directly.
-It will scan all files in the projects (those listed in the `SOURCE` section of the `.pro` file) and then add or modify them in the XML-like `.ts` files.

-Just run `lupdate` in the `ui/` directory.

 ## Generating binary translation files